 If you sue someone personally after a car accident, you may be doing so to recoup a number of damages.
 Through your personal injury case, you could claim damages for pain and suffering.
 You could also receive reimbursement for the property damage costs, medical expenses, and lost wages related to your accident.

 The details surrounding every car accident are unique.
 Depending on your case, you could recover compensation for loss of consortium, loss of parental guidance, and loss of household benefits.
-Speaking with a lawyer could be beneficial in helping you determine whether or not a lawsuit could resolve your case.
+Speaking with a car accident attorney in Atlanta could be beneficial in helping you determine whether a lawsuit could resolve your case.

 Explore Your Legal Options